ghiscoding/slickgrid-universal/README.md

 <a href='https://ko-fi.com/ghiscoding' target='_blank'><img height='34' style='border:0px;height:34px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />

 ## Live Demos & Available Framework Ports
-The GitHub [live demo](https://ghiscoding.github.io/slickgrid-universal) shows 2 different themes (Material Design / Salesforce), but you could also choose a Bootstrap theme which is demoed in other frameworks with links shown in the table below.
-Also note the live demos are using [Bootstrap](https://getbootstrap.com/) and [Bulma](https://bulma.io/), but you could use any other UI libraries you wish since the lib is framework agnostic.
+The GitHub [live demo](https://ghiscoding.github.io/slickgrid-universal) shows 2 different UI themes (Material Design / Salesforce), but you could also choose the Bootstrap theme which is demoed in other frameworks with available links shown in the table below.
+Also note that these live demos are using [Bootstrap](https://getbootstrap.com/) and [Bulma](https://bulma.io/), but you could use any other UI libraries you wish since the lib is UI framework agnostic and there's a ton of CSS/SASS variables available to make it look the way you want.

 ### Available Framework Ports